 JUST BEGIN!!!

 Failure is an event, not a person.
 I accept responsibilities for my failures and for the choices I have made in my life.
-I choose to move forward in confidence and love.
+I choose to move forward with confidence and love.
 I move forward into the next chapter of my life.
 So, in the midst of the pain of what has changed, what feels like it can never heal, and what feels like a final destination.
-I choose to take a step back from the blurry view point of failure and life pain.
+I choose to take a step back from the blurry viewpoint of failure and life pain.
 Today I choose to step back and take a look at what I have in my life TODAY that matters the most.
 Today, I choose to look at the future and the dreams ahead of me.
 Today I choose to maximize the gain of the setback.
 Today I choose to make the setback a strengthening part of a sit up.

 In January of this year, I decided that 2017, in all of its pain and hurtful beginnings, would be one of the greatest years yet.
 I got out my computer, a dry erase marker for my bathroom mirror, and I began to write out what my step back was going to allow me to see come into focus.